platformsh/platformsh-docs/src/golive/steps/fastly.md

 ## Set the Platform.sh domain on Fastly

-Rather than create a DNS CNAME for your Platform.sh master branch (for instance `master-7rqtwti-qwertyqwerty.eu.platform.sh`), point your Fastly account to the same domain.
+Rather than create a DNS CNAME for your Platform.sh master branch (for instance `master-7rqtwti-qwertyqwerty.eu.platform.sh`), [configure Fastly](https://docs.fastly.com/guides/basic-configuration/working-with-domains) to respond to requests for your domain name and to treat the Platform.sh master branch as its backend server.
+Be sure to enable TLS for the backend connection to Platform.sh.
 Then configure your DNS to point your domain at Fastly instead.
 See the [Fastly documentation](https://docs.fastly.com/guides/basic-configuration/connecting-to-origins) for further details.

-Be sure to enable TLS for the backend connection to Platform.sh.
+Note that you will still need to configure the domain on Platform.sh for it to respond to requests properly.

 ## Disable Platform.sh caching